 Figure 3.
-Map of population density for the NBEP Study Areas with Urban Water geographies circled.
+Map of population density for the NBEP Study Areas with Coastal Urban Water geographies circled.

-The region’s urban waters are shallow compared to the mainstem of Narragansett Bay or the Atlantic Ocean.
+The region’s coastal urban waters are shallow compared to the mainstem of Narragansett Bay or the Atlantic Ocean.
 Data collected in these regions are usually incorporated into larger works describing the Bay or watershed and not analyzed at a local level.
 Yet, these are the waters that are the focus of environmental management actions to reduce pollution and protect human health.
 By analyzing data at a local level, it can be determined how the area is responding to those management actions and if further action is needed.
-Finally, working towards understanding ecosystem change and improving the ecosystem in the urban watersheds will create positive impacts for those who live and work there, while providing key benefits to waters downstream.
+Finally, working towards understanding ecosystem change and improving the ecosystem in the coastal urban watersheds will create positive impacts for those who live and work there, while providing key benefits to waters downstream.

-The first Narragansett Bay Urban Waters Research Collaborative will focus on the Providence-Seekonk River, including all waters and subwatersheds in that region (Figure 4).
+The first Narragansett Bay Coastal Urban Waters Research Collaborative will focus on the Providence-Seekonk River, including all waters and HUC12 subwatersheds in that region (Figure 4).
 This area is home to over 706,000 people with 46% of the population living in underserved communities and has been the target of many management initiatives or interventions, including reducing heavy metals, nitrogen, and bacteria through better wastewater and stormwater management, and improving the coastline through habitat restoration.
 Among the realized and desired outcomes of those initiatives are an urban beach initiative, opening of the lower Providence River and Mount Hope Bay to shellfish harvesting, fish passage through the lower four dams of the Blackstone River, and habitat restoration along the Woonasquatucket River.
 Consequently, many monitoring projects and individual projects have occurred here, creating a large repository of data to synthesize and inspire new projects, especially those that combine social and biophysical science or incorporate monitoring of new restoration, protection, or access projects.

-After the initial focus on the Providence-Seekonk River, the Narragansett Bay Urban Waters Research Collaborative will shift its focus to other urban watershed hubs in the region, namely Westerly (Pawcatuck River, Little Narragansett Bay) and Fall River and (Taunton River, Mount Hope Bay) (Figure 4).
+After the initial focus on the Providence-Seekonk River, the Narragansett Bay Coastal Urban Waters Research Collaborative will shift its focus to other coastal urban watershed hubs in the region, namely Fall River (Taunton River, Mount Hope Bay) and Westerly (Pawcatuck River, Little Narragansett Bay) (Figure 4).
 Fall River and Mount Hope Bay have over 118,000 people with 47% of the population living in underserved communities.
 Westerly and Little Narragansett Bay have over 38,000 people with 17% of the population living in underserved communities.
 The transition to these new geographies will occur through our experts finding consensus, achieving our objectives, and encouraging external funding by leveraging NBEP’s research dollars into larger projects.
 In these areas, we will once again begin by synthesizing existing information and creating projects to best answer the questions that remain.